-Insert the ACS-PRI/BRI card into one of the server card chassis slots (P1 to P3).
+Insert the PRI-BRI card into one of the server card chassis slots (P1 to P3).
 The system can accommodate up to three server cards.

-6.3 ACS-PRI/BRI Card User Screens and Settings
+6.3 PRI-BRI Card User Screens and Settings

-6.3.1 ACS-PRI/BRI Card Main Screen
+6.3.1 PRI-BRI Card Main Screen

-The ACS-PRI/BRI card must be configured before you can use it.
-Figure 6-7 shows the ACS-PRI/BRI call status screen, which can be accessed by selecting the ACS-PRI/BRI card from the Main Screen.
+The PRI-BRI card must be configured before you can use it.
+Figure 6-7 shown the PRI-BRI call status screen, which can be accessed by selecting the PRI-BRI card from the Main Screen.
 The information shown in italics below is for reference only.
-The default ACS-PRI/BRI call status screen does not show this type of information until after it is configured.
+The default PRI-BRI call status screen does not show this type of information until after it is configured.